 skills for self-defense, I believe my 'natural adaptation for survival' is the

-us' (musically, comically etc. not the other thing), or we beat the shit out
+us, (musically, comically etc., nothing sexual), 'or we beat the shit out

 My immediate family (especially Aunt

 Millie) was always supportive of my singing, it was always the outside world,

 the world away from my family that gave little 'creeps' like me the hardest

 times.
 Fate and Nature had some perverse fun at my expense as well, along with

 bullies, drunks and authority figures.
 Still, nature's "human herd thinners"